DataDog/libdatadog/rfc/0001-crashtracker-user-visable-log.md

 An example is given in Appendix A, and the schema is given in Appendix B.

 ### Required fields
+- `errortype`:
+    Currently, the only value is "crash", but this allows for extension to capture unhandled soft-errors, e.g. "panic", "uncaught exception", etc.
 - `incomplete`:
-    Boolean `false` if the crashreport is complete (i.e. contains all intended data), `true` if there is important missing data (e.g. the crashtracker itself crashed during stack trace collection).
+    Boolean `false` if the crashreport is complete (i.e. contains all intended data), `true` if there is expected missing data.
+    This can happen becasue the crashtracker is architected to stream data to an out of process receiver, allowing a partial crash report to be emitted even in the case where the crashtracker itself crashed during stack trace collection.
     This MUST be set to `true` if any required field is missing.
-- [TODO] there should probably be an errortype:crash field?
+- `metadata`:
+    Metadata about the system in which the crash occurred:
+    - `library_name`
+    - `library_version`
+    - `family`
+    - `tags`:
+      A set of key:value pairs, representing any tags the crashtracking system wishes to associate with the crash.
+      Examples would include "hostname", "service", and any configuration information the system wishes to track.
 - `os_info`:
-    The architecture on which the
+    The OS + processor architecture on which the crash occurred.
 - `stacktrace`:
     This represents the stack of the crashing thread.
     See below for more details on how stacktraces are formatted.